Some useful links for Cochrane authors and editors:

 How should my review be formatted?
 How should the final product look?
-All the answers are in the Cochrane Style Guide.
+All the answers are in the Cochrane Style Manual.

 Rev Man (short for Review Manager) is specialist software used to write and edit Cochrane reviews.
-Find help and what’s new on the Cochrane Rev Man pages, hosted by Cochrane’s Information and Knowledge Management Department (IKMD).
+Find help and what’s new on the Cochrane Rev Man pages.

 Cochrane authors have free access to Covidence, a tool which streamlines systematic review production.
-Find further information is available on the IKMD website, and access Covidence.
+Access Covidence.